 - Many buildings go up every year.
 Even more, they are rehabbed or fixed to meet the current code.

-And they can cost the victim huge not only in terms of the physical damage but medical bills too.
+And they can cost the victim huge not only in terms of the physical damage but also medical bills.
 While you are in the hospital and trying to recover, it becomes difficult for you.

-You simply cannot do the legal proceedings on your own in pursuit of compensation for the loss.
-Not to mention, construction accidents entail legal complexities that cannot be understood by everyone.
+You cannot do the legal proceedings on your own in pursuit of compensation for the loss.
+Not to mention, construction accidents entail legal complexities that everyone cannot understand.

 Is It True only a Trained Lawyer Can Win A Case Like This?

 Probably true.
-You could be a paralegal or some kind of genius.
-Excluding that, dealing with the complexities of construction site accident law is tough even for many lawyers.
+You could be a paralegal or some genius.
+Excluding that, dealing with the complexities of construction site accident law is challenging even for many lawyers.

 You can get the benefit for the: